reactjs/rfcs/text/0000-profiler.md

 New React profiling component that collects timing information in order to measure the "cost" of rendering.

+This component will also integrate with the [experimental `interaction-tracking` API](https://github.com/facebook/react/pull/13234) so that tracked interactions can be correlated with the render(s) they cause.
+This enables the calculation of "wall time" (elapsed real time) from when e.g. a user clicks a form button until when the DOM is updated in response.
+It also enables long-running renders to be more easily attributed and reproduced.

-Note that an experimental release of this component is available in version 16.4 as `React.unstable_Profiler`.
+Note that an experimental release of the profiler component is available in version 16.4 as `React.unstable_Profiler`.
+It does not yet support interactions as that package has not been released.

-# Basic example
+# Usage example

 `Profiler` can be declared anywhere within a React tree to measure the cost of rendering that portion of the tree.